Łukasz Teodorczyk: Dynamo Kyiv

-On 27 August 2014, Teodorczyk signed a five-year contract with Ukrainian club Dynamo Kyiv who reportedly paid €4 million for the transfer.
-He made his debut for Dynamo on 30 August 2014 in a 2–0 win against Chornomorets Odesa coming on as a substitute on the 85th minute.
-About 15 seconds after he came on he made an assist for 2–0.
+On 27 August 2014, Teodorczyk signed a five-year contract with Ukrainian club Dynamo Kyiv, who reportedly paid €4 million for the transfer.
+He made his debut for Dynamo on 30 August 2014 in a 2–0 win against Chornomorets Odesa, coming on as a substitute in the 85th minute.
+About 15 seconds after he came on, he made an assist for 2–0.
 On 13 September 2014, he scored his first goal for Dynamo in a 2–2 draw against Zorya Luhansk.
-In his first season with Dynamo he won the first league of his career, helping his team win the double of Ukrainian Premier League and the Ukrainian Cup.
-In the league he scored 5 goals in 13 appearances.
-He missed out on the cup final having sustained an injury during the semi-final match against Olimpik Donetsk which kept him out for 2 months.
-On international level, he reached the quarter finals of the Europa League with Dynamo where the club was knocked out by Fiorentina 1–3 on aggregate.
-In the 6 matches he played in the Europa League he scored 3 goals against the likes of Steaua București, EA Guingamp and Everton.
+In his first season with Dynamo, he won his first league title, helping his team win the double of the Ukrainian Premier League and the Ukrainian Cup.
+In the league, he scored 5 goals in 13 appearances.
+He missed out on the cup final after sustaining an injury during the semi-final against Olimpik Donetsk, which kept him out for 2 months.
+On the international level, he reached the quarter finals of the Europa League with Dynamo, where the club was knocked out by Fiorentina 1–3 on aggregate.
+In the six matches he played in the Europa League, he scored 3 goals against the likes of Steaua București, EA Guingamp and Everton.

-On 24 November 2015, Teodorczyk made his UEFA Champions League debut on matchday 5 of the group stage in a 2–0 away win against Portuguese club FC Porto, coming on as a substitute on the 87th minute.
+On 24 November 2015, Teodorczyk made his UEFA Champions League debut on matchday 5 of the group stage in a 2–0 away win against Portuguese club FC Porto, coming on as a substitute in the 87th minute.
 While he remained goalless in the competition, Dynamo reached the last sixteen of the UEFA Champions League that season before being eliminated by Manchester City 1–3 on aggregate.
-In the league he scored 5 goals in 11 matches in the 2015–16 season.
+In the league, he scored 5 goals in 11 matches in the 2015–16 season.